Preserves: Binary Syntax

 Canonical form for cryptographic hashing and signing.
 No canonical

-textual encoding of a Value
+textual encoding of a Value is specified.
+However, a canonical

-form exists for binary encoded Value
+form exists for binary encoded Values, and

 implementations SHOULD produce canonical binary encodings by